This post was originally published on November 15, 2019, and updated most recently on May 25, 2021.

 - Cost changes — the labor or materials needed turned out to be more expensive than they were when you started.

 - Rate increases — the overheard costs went up.

 How to work out variances

-There are two different types of variance analysis: cost and schedule.
+There are two different types of variance analysis.
+Those are the cost and the schedule.